ues-io/uesio/docs/redux/README.md

 ## Redux store data structure

-In contrast to the [redux style guide](https://redux.js.org/style-guide/style-guide), not only plain JavaScript objects are stored in the redux store but API as well.
+In contrast to the [redux style guide](https://redux.js.org/style-guide/style-guide), not only plain JavaScript objects are stored in the redux store but API - the so called platform API - as well.